joelouthan/theologic.us/content/posts/study-romans/sermon-romans5-6-11.md

 ><sup> 20 </sup> Therefore, we are ambassadors for Christ, since God is making his appeal through us.
 We plead on Christ’s behalf, “Be reconciled to God.”

+Our response in love for one another: "Be reconciled to God!"
+You are reconciled.
+I am reconciled.
+Pray earnestly.
+Share Christ.
+Love others deeply.

+We carry the message of reconciliation because we are ambassadors because we have been reconciled to God because we are new creation.
+We have been born again.
+We know this because Christ lived and died 2000 years ago.
+I am encouraging you and you encourage each other, "Be reconciled to God."

 ><sup> 21 </sup> He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.

+My beloved, we have become the righteousness of God because Christ became our sin.
+In the garden, our original parents exchanged their right-standing for sin.
+On the cross, Christ exchanged our sin for his righteousness.

+Give praise to the Lord!